rustonaut/soft-ascii-string/README.md

 use soft_ascii_string::{SoftAsciiChar, SoftAsciiStr, SoftAsciiString};

 fn main() {
-    // encoder_stub shoudl encode all non-ascii chars
+    // encoder_stub should encode all non-ascii chars
     // but it's a complex external dependency so we do
     // not want to rely on it on a safety level let mut ascii = SoftAsciiString::from_string_unchecked(external::encoder_stub("magic↓"));

-    // we know ":" is ascii so no unsessesary checks here ascii.push(SoftAsciiChar::from_char_unchecked(':'));
+    // we know ":" is ascii so no unnecessary checks here ascii.push(SoftAsciiChar::from_char_unchecked(':'));
-    // we know "abcde" is ascii so no unsessesary checks here ascii.push_str(SoftAsciiStr::from_str_unchecked("abcde"));
+    // we know "abcde" is ascii so no unnecessary checks here ascii.push_str(SoftAsciiStr::from_str_unchecked("abcde"));

     // lets assume we got this from somewhere let other_input = "other string";
     let part = SoftAsciiStr::from_str(other_input).expect("other_input should have been ascii");
     ascii.push_str(part);

     let mut clone = SoftAsciiString::with_capacity(ascii.len());
     // the chars(), char_indices() operators return a
     // iterator returning SoftAsciiChars
     for ch in ascii.chars() {
         clone.push(ch);
     }

     // we do all kind of cost transformations
-    // whichout having to revalidate that it is
+    // without having to revalidate that it is
     // ascii as long as we do not want to rely on it internal::costy_transformations(&mut ascii);

     // when running unsafe code we really do not want a bug
     // which introduced non ascii code to introduce unsafety
     // so we can just validate if it really is ascii.